 When it comes to finding a great mobile plan, these days you’re spoilt for choice.
-Sure, there’s only the three physical mobile networks covering the width and breadth of the country (a fourth, 5G-only network has been proposed).
+Sure, there’s only the three physical mobile networks covering the width and breadth of the country (a fourth, 5G-only network is in development).
 But thanks to a very active and competitive market full of smaller providers with access to those networks, it’s easy to find the perfect plan.
 Regardless of your budget and whether you’re a power user or just take the occasional call, there’s something for everyone.

 What is a mobile carrier?